Zena Abbott: Career as a weaver

-By her work with the Handweavers Guild and the New Zealand chapter of the World Crafts Council, by her generous sharing of techniques and by her continuing help and encouragement Zena Abbott has been an inspiration to hundreds of weavers and has made an inestimable contribution to the development of the craft in N.Z.
+By her work with the Handweavers Guild and the New Zealand chapter of the World Crafts Council, by her generous sharing of techniques and by her continuing help and encouragement Zena Abbott has been an inspiration to hundreds of weavers and has made an inestimable contribution to the development of the craft in N.Z.A 2004 retrospective was held for her work at the Corban Estate Arts Centre, curated by Tanya Wilkinson.
+In 2019 to 2020 the Dowse held an exhibition on Abbott's work called Zena Abbott & Emma Fitts: Nomads.
+Works of Abbott are held at the Auckland War Memorial Museum and the Dowse Art Museum.